metabase/metabase/docs/configuring-metabase/caching.md

 3. Open **Advanced options** and find the **Default result cache duration**.
 4. Click **Custom** and enter a cache duration in hours.

-This setting is useful for databases that take longer to query, or databases that are kept up to date on a special cadence.
+The cache duration setting is useful for databases that take longer to query, or databases that are kept up to date on a special cadence.

 This setting will override your [global TTL settings](#cache-time-to-live-ttl-multiplier).

 ### Caching per question

-This setting tells Metabase how long to keep the cached results for a specific question.
+You can tell Metabase how long to keep the cached results for specific questions.
 You'll only find these cache settings on questions that exceed the [minimum query duration](#minimum-query-duration).

 1. Make sure [caching is enabled](#enabling-global-caching).
 2. Go to your question.